raghav3276/LinuxDriver-MMA7660/README.md

   * It also supports a misc event, which reports shake detection.
   * The driver exports a sysfs attribute named 'shake_enable'.
 Writing '1' to it enables to output shake events.
 Conversely, writing '0' to it disables to output shake events.
+  * A logic to detect taps on the hardware is also added, and a sysfs attribute is exported for the same, just to enable/disable it.
+    The enable/disable logic follows same as the above point.
   * A debugfs file corresponding to each device attached to the bus is created under /sys/kernel/debug/mma7660/stat_<i2c_addr>.
     A 'cat' on the file (read-operation) produces continuous output of the data read from the device.
   * The driver has also opted for power-optimisations using Linux's runtime power optimisation framework.
 The driver pushes the device into